Are Great Danes Chewers?

 At this time, your puppy will most probably have learned he doesn’t want to chew those items.

-This will keep him from tearing up household items all throughout the home.
+This will keep him from tearing up household items throughout the home.
 You can instead put your dog in the kitchen with a gate across the opening so he has a larger space to be in while you are away from home.

 Make sure your dog gets plenty of playtimes and physical exercise.
 He should also have mental stimulation, such as puzzle toys, training sessions with you, and social interactions with others.